A Review of Software for Designing and Operating Quantum Networks: Background

 \subsection{Plane Abstraction and Network Functions}

-Fig.~\ref{fig:plane-qnet} illustrates a quantum network organized using a three-plane abstraction as the one described in~\cite{chung_interqnet_2025}.
+Figure~\ref{fig:plane-qnet} illustrates a quantum network organized using a three-plane abstraction described in~\cite{chung_interqnet_2025}.
 The infrastructure plane at the bottom represents all physical devices and fiber connections.
-The logical plane in the middle captures the quantum-repeater-chain abstraction once a network orchestrator has identified a suitable path between end nodes (e.g., A and B in dark green).
-The control and service plane at the top encompasses the network functions and user-facing services accessed through standard interfaces.
-We adopt this layered abstraction to organize the state-of-the-art and avoid prescribing a protocol stack.
+The logical plane in the middle captures a quantum-repeater-chain abstraction once a network orchestrator has identified a suitable path between end nodes (e.g., A and B in dark green).
+This logical plane could also abstract the artificial, entanglement-based topology described in~\cite{mazza-intra-qlan-2025}.
+The control and service plane at the top encompasses the network functions and user-facing services.
+Similar to software-define networking (SDN)~\cite{peterson2021sdn}, the control and service plane of quantum networks will interact with users/applications via Northbound APIs and with the logical or infrastructure plane via Southbound APIs.
+Examples of quantum network functions are entanglement, topology, and resource managements.
+Section~\ref{sec:sw-ops} describes these functions (and their subfunctions) in detail.